BrendanCook44/Art-With-Machine-Learning/README.md

 -Brian Lamont
 -Zak Rule

-The program takes a picture from a camera feed (webcam for example) and renders the picture taken in various artistic styles from renowned artists all around the world!
-Not only that, but it has the capability of learning new artistic styles through the use of Tensorflow and the Nvidia CUDA/cudNN libraries to accelerate the training process of new styles through the use of GPU Hardware Acceleration.
+The program takes a picture from a camera feed (webcam for example) and renders the picture taken in various artistic styles from renowned artists all around the world.
+Not only that, but it has the capability of learning new artistic styles too!
+Using Tensorflow and the Nvidia CUDA/cudNN software libraries, the program can learn the style of any provided image (saved as a .ckpt file under the checkpoints folder during the learning process) as well as accelerate the  process of learning new styles using GPU Hardware Acceleration.

 Instructions: